eksctl-io/eksctl/docs/proposal-001_add-ons.md

 Ksonnet – TBD

 With kustomize, there are no params, but they can be introduced with auto-generate ConfigMap and `vars` stanza.
-So potentially is should be doable, given underlying add-on base layer was written with parameters in mind, otherwise kustomizations would be required as another layer where params are referenced.
+So potentially it should be doable, given the underlying add-on base layer was written with parameters in mind, otherwise kustomizations would be required as another layer where params are referenced.

 #### Alternatives